surtarso/vpx-gui-tools/README.md

 # Usage:
 - Download this repository to any folder you want.
+- Install dependencies. `sudo apt install yad`
 - Run `vpx_launcher.sh`
 - Follow on-screen instructions.

 You can also run the INI Editor standalone by running:
 `python3 vpx_ini_editor.py`
+It uses tkinter only.